Announcing Convex 0.1.3

 We also have a lot of small improvements that should make developing on Convex better than ever:

-• Convex now works on Safari 14!
-It will also work on older versions of Safari as long as none of your functions use the bigint type.
+npx convex pushso it doesn’t fall out of date. - Convex now works on Safari 14!
+It will also work on older versions of Safari as long as none of your functions use the